rust-lang/rust/doc/tutorial.md

 # Getting started

+> **NOTE**: The tarball and installer links are for the most recent release,
+> not master.

-The Rust compiler currently must be built from a [tarball], unless you are on Windows, in which case using the [installer][win-exe] is recommended.
+The Rust compiler currently must be built from a [tarball] or [git], unless you are on Windows, in which case using the [installer][win-exe] is recommended.
+There is a list of community-maintained nightly builds and packages [on the wiki][wiki-packages].

 Since the Rust compiler is written in Rust, it must be built by a precompiled "snapshot" version of itself (made in an earlier state